Flexor digitorum brevis muscle

 At the level of the corresponding proximal phalanx, each tendon of flexor digitorum brevis divides into two terminal slits that insert onto the base of middle phalanx of the corresponding digit.
 By inserting to the medial and lateral sides of middle phalanx, each terminal slit bounds a triangular passage with the dorsal surface of its middle phalanx.
 These passages allow the tendons of flexor digitorum longus to reach their way to their attachment on distal phalanges.

 Flexor digitorum brevis is situated lateral to abductor digiti minimi and medial to abductor hallucis muscles.
 This muscle runs deep to the thick layer of the plantar aponeurosis.
 Its tendons run medially to the common plantar digital nerves and vessels.
 Deep to flexor digitorum brevis you can find quadratus plantae and lumbrical muscles together with the tendons of flexor digitorum longus muscle.

 Do you find it almost impossible to retain the anatomy of so many muscles?
 Ease your learning, review using active recall and cement your knowledge using Kenhub's muscle anatomy and reference charts!

-The innervation for flexor digitorum longus muscle comes from the medial plantar nerve (S1 - S3) which is the larger of the two terminal branches of the tibial nerve.
+The innervation for flexor digitorum brevis muscle comes from the medial plantar nerve (S1 - S3) which is the larger of the two terminal branches of the tibial nerve.

 Flexor digitorum brevis muscle is vascularized by the branches of the posterior tibial artery; medial plantar and lateral plantar arteries.
 The additional blood supply comes from the branches of the anastomotic network of anterior tibial and posterior tibial arteries; plantar metatarsal arteries and common plantar digital arteries.